corpuschat/docs/sharing/public-url.md

 If you are on the Pro or Max plan, you have the added benefit of assigning a custom domain to your public chatbot page, providing a branded touch to your chatbot's URL.

-To learn about adding a subdomain, visit [/sharing/custom-domain.md](Custom Domain Guide ›)
+To learn about adding a subdomain, visit [Custom Domain Guide ›](/sharing/custom-domain.md)

 ## Conclusion